jfo/blog/source/drafts/making-sounds2.md

 > the same electronics that, in a vacuum, invite criticism of unemotional-ness.

 So, we need to figure out a way to modulate how much energy is being sent to the speaker!
-Up until now we have been using a digital output pin which can only output `HIGH` and `LOW`, essentially 1 or 0, which on the Arduino Uno is 5 volts for `HIGH` and 0 volts for `LOW`
+Up until now I've been using a digital output pin which can only output `HIGH` and `LOW`, essentially 1 or 0, which on the Arduino Uno is 5 volts for `HIGH` and 0 volts for `LOW`